Best & Worst Amazon Scorpion Products (Reddit)

 Scorpion Alert solves this with plug-in detectors that monitor continuously.
 Each device uses the same 365nm UV that makes scorpions glow, watching the floor where scorpions naturally travel along walls.
 When the AI-powered camera spots that distinctive green glow, you get a photo alert with a confidence score.

-The system runs about $50 per detector plus $5 monthly (or $50 yearly) for unlimited monitoring.
+The system is offered as a monthly rental subscription with tiered pricing based on the number of detectors you need.
 Compare that to nightly manual checks or finding a scorpion the hard way.
 Detectors work in darkness when scorpions are active, covering multiple rooms simultaneously.
+See /pricing for current rates.

 Fun add-on: is Bug-A-Salt worth it?